xDovos/Godot-SpacetimeDB-SDK/README.md

 Follow these steps to get your Godot project connected to SpacetimeDB:

+1. Upload your SpacetimeDB module

+    Our code-gen tool uses the SpacetimeDB API endpoint to generate all types and reducers, so first upload your SpacetimeDB module to the server.

+    IMPORTANT: Every table must have a primary key for the local database and deserialization to work correctly.

-1.  **Copy Addon:** Download the `SpacetimeDB` folder and copy it into your Godot project's `addons/` directory.
+3.  **Copy Addon:** Download the `SpacetimeDB` folder and copy it into your Godot project's `addons/` directory.
 Create the `addons/` directory at the root of your project if it doesn't exist.
     ```
     YourGodotProject/
     ├── addons/
     │   └── SpacetimeDB/
-    │       ├── plugin.cfg
+    ├── spacetime_data
-    │       └── ...
-(SDK files)
+    │   └── All generated code and plugin data
-    ├── project.godot
-    └── ... (your game files)
+    └── your game files
     ```

 2.  **Enable Plugin:**